carlkarama/MarroWebClient/docs/README.md

 Marro uses the old adage of do you want it good or fast or cheap.
 This philosophy allows creatives to quickly come up with a standard price for their services.

+### Features
+- Choose pricing strategy depending on budgets
+- View range of pricing services
+- Download pdf of pricing for each individual job (Premium)

 ### Initial Demography

 Currently Marro serves videographers and spits out a daily rate that should allow them to cater to their services.